XDgov/data-design-standards/pages/components/legends.md

 layout: components
 title: Legends
 category: Components
-lead: Legends identify the meaning of various elements in a data visualization and can be used as an alternative to labelling data directly.
+lead: Legends identify the meaning of various elements in a data visualization and can be used as an alternative to labeling data directly.
 ---
 <p>
   Legends are commonly used with data visualizations when there is more than one color or line type being used – most commonly in maps.
 By moving labels outside of a visualization, legends can help to reduce clutter and make your data visualization more user-friendly as a result.